Australia Crush England To Reach World Cup Semi-finals - UrduPoint

 For England, who entered the showpiece event as the top-ranked side in ODI cricket, this was a second straight defeat after their shock 20-run loss to Sri Lanka.

-The host nation, bidding to win a first World Cup title, can still qualify for the semi-finals but they are likely to need to beat at least one of India and New Zealand in their remaining two group games.
+The host nation, bidding to win a first World Cup, can still qualify for the semi-finals but they are likely to need to beat at least one of fancied India and New Zealand in their remaining two group games.

-"There are teams that you have confidence playing against but I have had plenty of low scores against England as well," said man-of-the-match Finch.
+"You don't win the tournament if you don't reach the semis," said man-of-the-match Finch.
+"That's the first bit ticked off.

-"It was nipping around first thing.
-We were as tight as we could be and then took advantage of any width."
-England's reply saw them lose a wicket off just the second ball of their chase, with the struggling James Vince -- only playing because Jason Roy was out with a hamstring injury -- bowled by a Behrendorff inswinger.
+"England are a stand-out side, they are a team that can take you apart at stages.
+We found ways to keep getting wickets."
+England lost a wicket off just the second ball of their chase, with the struggling James Vince -- only playing because Jason Roy was out with a hamstring injury -- bowled by a Behrendorff inswinger.

 Starc then took two wickets in nine balls.